 - Debt-based liens secure the repayment of a loan, such as a mortgage or line of credit.

 - Obligation-based liens secure the performance of a contractual obligation, such as a commercial lessor's lien.

 Liens are enforced in the chronological order in which they are placed on the property.
-A junior lien holder may foreclose, but the proceeds will first go to the senior lien-holders.
+A junior lien-holder may foreclose, but the proceeds will first go to the senior lien-holders.
 If nothing is left over for the junior lien-holder, they are simply out of luck.

 You can take out a home equity line of credit (HELOC) on a property to make it less attractive to a potential creditor.
 This will show up as a lien against the property, even if it is unfunded.

 On the other hand, the interest payments on a bank loan can make it expensive for asset protection.
-To offset the interest payments, you may want to invest the loan proceeds, but this comes with high risk of its own.
+To offset the interest payments, you may want to invest the loan proceeds, but this comes with risk of its own.

 A bogus lien is one that is filed with no consideration for the lien.
-If a bogus lien is never challenged, it can work as an asset protection tool and is easy to do.
-But, it is also easy for a creditor to undo.
+If a bogus lien is never challenged, it can work as an asset protection tool and is quick and easy to do.
+But it is also easy for a creditor to undo.
 All the creditor will need to demonstrate to the court is that the lien is without consideration.
 If the creditor is successful, the lien will be undone and the underlying equity will be exposed to satisfy the creditor's claim.